mrjclark/FinApp/Policies/05 Audit and Documentation Policy.md

 ## 1. Purpose & Scope

 ### 1.1 Purpose
-To establish the principles and requirements for internal audit and documentation within the FinApp project, supporting continual improvement and compliance with .
+To establish the principles and requirements for internal audit and documentation within the FinApp project, supporting continual improvement and compliance with NIST SP 800-53 Rev. 5.

 ### 1.2 Scope
 This policy applies to all processes, controls, and documentation relating to information security for the FinApp project.
 All project roles are covered.